 You struggle with feeling “stuck”.

-You suffer from trauma or PTSD (and symptoms related).
+You are a survivor of trauma (and struggle with symptoms related).

 You have tried and found traditional talk therapy to be unhelpful.

 You feel disconnected from your self, including your own mind-body connection.

 What is brainspotting and is it right for me?